 Typically, a driver has insurance to cover them if they cause an accident.
 The driver would have to pay for all damage to the other vehicle and any injuries to the occupants of the car and anyone else injured.
 This is a fault-based system which is used in most states.

-$10,000 and Under: In Florida, there is a no-fault system in place that doesn’t look at who was at fault.
-Each driver in Florida is required to pay for Personal Injury Protection (PIP) that covers the driver’s injuries from an accident.
+$10,000 and Under: There is a no-fault system in place that doesn’t look at who was at fault.
+Each driver is required to pay for Personal Injury Protection (PIP) that covers the driver’s injuries from an accident.
 It doesn’t matter who caused the accident, only that an accident happened.

-Florida residents are required by law to have a $10,000 PIP policy.
-This means that when someone in Florida is involved in a car accident, all medical bills and lost wages up to $10,000 must be paid from the injured person’s own PIP which pays 80 percent of medical bills and 60 percent of lost wages.
+All residents are required by law to have a $10,000 PIP policy.
+This means that when someone is involved in a car accident, all medical bills and lost wages up to $10,000 must be paid from the injured person’s own PIP which pays 80 percent of medical bills and 60 percent of lost wages.

 PIP doesn’t cover damage to vehicles, so this would be paid by the at-fault driver, or by the driver’s own auto insurance policy if the accident is the driver’s fault.